sherlock-project/sherlock/docs/removed-sites.md

 ```

 ## Google Developer
 As of 09.10.2022, Google Developer returns false positives.
-The site is dynamic so we're not abl to get any proper results
+The site is dynamic so we're not able to get any proper results

 ```json
   "Google Developer": {